Information for term Global Internship

 - All internships are offered in English.

-- Students should expect to spend 30-32 hours per week engaged in internship project work
+- Students should expect to spend 30-32 hours per week engaged in internship work

-- Week 1-6 elective courses are chosen from any of the courses offered through the Open Campus program in Block I. Courses are listed under the “FALL 2019 BLOCK I CIEE COURSES” and “SPRING 2020 BLOCK I CIEE COURSES” sections below, respectively.
+- Week 1-6 elective courses are chosen from any of the courses offered through the Open Campus Block program in Block I. Courses are listed as “Fall Block I” and “Spring Block I” respectively.

 - “GI” denotes courses that are offered at multiple Global Institutes.